-The purpose of this section is to relate the high-degeneracy of ground states shown in $\S$ \ref{sec:CLASSICAL} to the existence of many local fermion symmetries shown in $\S$ \ref{sec:LOCAL}.
-We aim to establish that every classical supersymmetric ground state can be constructed from (broken) local fermion symmetries.
-We need some care on the choice of local subsystems.
+In this section we will relate the high degeneracy of ground states shown in $\S$ \ref{sec:CLASSICAL} to the existence of many local fermionic symmetries shown in $\S$ \ref{sec:LOCAL}.
+In particular, we will show that every classical supersymmetric ground state can be constructed from (broken) local fermionic symmetries.